okazaki0yumemi1/TRELLIS2-on-RTX-5xxx/README.md

    o-voxel
    flexgemm
    ```
-   To solve them, you have to download Wheels for Python 3.12 manually and install them via
+   To solve them, you have to download Wheels for Python 3.12 from Releases tab on this repo manually and install them via
    ```
    pip install /path/to/your/file.whl
    ```